The Peacock Mittens & Peacock Cowl are inspired by the gorgeous peacock fountains that abound in the designs of the California Revival.

 Skills Required: Beading, picot hems, provisional cast on, sewn hem, reading charts

-ERRATA: Chart, Row 67, base left mitt, stitch count (charted as 49) should be 52 after separation of thumb gusset.
+ERRATA to first printing of book: Chart, Row 67, base left mitt, stitch count (charted as 49) should be 52 after separation of thumb gusset.
 Directions as written will result in the correct stitch count.